 Whether you’re a marketing agency writing to small business owners or a landscape company writing for new homeowners, your information should offer valuable solutions that fit into your readers’ lifestyles.

 Consumers will be more adept at your business if you share similar values.
-According to the Wall Street Journal, 53% of consumers believe brands can do more to solve social problems than the government.
+According to Edelman’s Trust Barometer Report, global consumers now trust business more than government.

 Taking a stand on a social problem actually helps brands.
 According to a study conducted by Edelman, 40% of people surveyed said they bought a product for the first time for the sole reason that they appreciated the brand’s position on a controversial societal or political issue.
 A company’s stance on a social issue can drive purchase intent just as much as the features of a product.